codeStinton/RouteWise-API/README.md

 - Dynamic Date Selection

-  - Supports searching by year, month, day of the week, or fixed duration.
+  - Supports searching by year, month, days of the week, or fixed duration.

-  - Automatically builds date pairs based on provided constraints.

-- Destination Exploration

-  - Find destinations based on price limits, duration, and other parameters.

-- Multi-City Search Support

-Handles complex travel itineraries across multiple destinations.
+  - Supports searching within day ranges e.g. _Flights with departure on a Friday and return on the Sunday_

 - Error Handling Middleware